SeanBakker/SeanBakker.github.io/dev/upcomingChanges.md

 * Database to store inventory & upcoming bake days
 * Integrate with payment service for ordering
 * Add error response pages (404)
+* Add a section for reviews & submitting a review

 ## Bug Fixes